SergioBGISC99/blackjack/README.md

 **Features:**

-- Play a traditional game of Blackjack against a computer dealer.
+- Play a traditional game of Blackjack against a computer dealer and a computer player.
-- Implement common rules such as hitting, standing, splitting, and doubling down.
-- Experience a visually appealing user interface with a responsive design.
 - Challenge yourself and see if you can beat the house!

 **How to Play:**